Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

                 analysisFilter)      % Type of analysis filter(s)
 ```

-As a result, the epoch group will have a new feature named PSTH.
+During the build of analysis, the`psthExtractor `is executed and  Pre-Stimulus Time Histogram \(PSTH\) is saved for each epoch group have stimTime has the parameter.
+In addition, it will also be percolated up on the higher level of analysis tree for further processing and visualization.

-> Kindly make a note of arguments in the feature extractor functio.
-It is mandatory to have function signature of format  `analysis, epochGroup, analysisParameter.`
+> Please make a note of arguments in the feature extractor function.
+It is mandatory to have function signature with input parameters`analysis, epochGroup, analysisParameter.`
 >
 > Guidelines for creating a [feature extractor](/building-analysis-pipeline/creating-feature-extractor.md) is explained in next section.